pedro1798/pedro1798/README.md

 ### About
 ---
 Hello.
-This space will filled with some self introducing texts.
+This space will be filled with self introduction texts.
 - email : peter584aa@naver.com
 - resume blog :